 You must have two serial ports available on your computer to take advantage of this feature.
-If you use a laptop or a newer desktop computer, you will probably need to purchase a USB to Serial Adapter.
-Starting in the spring of 2008, Astro-Physics began offering single port and four port USB to serial adapters made by $Keyspan^{TM}$ that we have found to work quite well on our own equipment (USB1P & USB4P).
+If you use a laptop or a newer desktop computer, you will probably need to purchase a USB-to-serial adapter.
+Starting in the spring of 2008, Astro-Physics began offering single-port and four-port USB-to-serial adapters made by Keyspan that we have found to work quite well on our own equipment (USB1P & USB4P).
 The serial ports on the GTOCP3 control box allow remote operation of your mount, a handy feature for catching those winter pretties from the warmth of the house, or for using the mount at a remote dark sky site that is miles from home.

-For remote control of a mount that is within 100 yards or so of the controlling computer, we have found the Icron Technologies USB Ranger 2104 USB extender (available from Astro-Physics in early 2010) along with the Keyspan USB to serial adapters mentioned above to be an excellent solution.
-The USB Ranger 2104 provides four USB ports, one of which is used by the four port USB to Serial Adapter, leaving 3 available USB and four available Serial ports at the mount.
-The Icron USB Ranger 2104 supports isochronous data transfer and will therefore work with CCD cameras including those from SBIG with no appreciable loss of download speed.
+For remote control of a mount that is within 100 yards or so of the controlling computer, we have found the Icron Technologies USB Ranger 2204 USB extender (available from Astro-Physics in mid-2010) along with the Keyspan USB to serial adapters mentioned above to be an excellent solution.
+The USB Ranger 2204 provides four USB ports, one of which is used by the four-port USB-to-serial adapter, leaving 3 available USB and four available serial ports at the mount.
+The Icron USB Ranger 2204 supports isochronous data transfer and will therefore work with most CCD cameras including those from SBIG with no appreciable loss of download speed.

-More distantly remote observatories will generally require a computer or IP addressable server in the remote observatory itself, and a high speed internet connection for communication with your home computer.
+More distantly remote observatories will generally require a computer or I.P. addressable server in the remote observatory itself, and a high-speed internet connection for communication with your home computer.
 Such solutions are beyond the scope of Astro-Physics to supply or support.

-For a more detailed discussion, go to our website: www.astro-physics.com.
-We also recommend that you go to the Yahoo ap-gto user's group (access it through our website) and type "serial", "usb" or "pcmcia" into the search box.
-Also, be sure to keep an eye on the "What's New?" pages of the website for further developments in this area.
+As with any computer electronics, change is the only real constant.
+Please check the Serial / USB Mount to Computer Connectivity Devices, Adapters and Cables page of our Web site for the latest information on products for computer connectivity!
+We also recommend that you go to the Yahoo ap-gto user's group (access it through our Web site) and type "serial", "usb" or "pcmcia" into the search box.
+Finally, be sure to keep an eye on the "What's New?" pages of the Web site for further developments in this area.